seanpm2001/interval/PRECISION.md

 ### Pseudo-injectivity

-If we prioritise pseudo-injectivity (i.e., consider that we can ), then the reasoning goes as follow:
+If we prioritise pseudo-injectivity (i.e., consider that we can discard bits as long as they're not useful to distinguish outputs), then the reasoning goes as follow:

 Considering that all bits beyond the LSB of an argument have value `0`, all output bits in these positions will have value `0` as well.
 From the point of view of pseudo-injectivity, this means that these bits cannot be used to distinguish outputs, and can be ditched as such.